sushobhons/aws_ses_lambda/README.md

 3. Select **Python 3.x** as the runtime.
 4. For the **Execution Role**, choose the IAM role you created (e.g., `SESLambdaRole`).

-#### Deploy the Code:

-1. Copy-paste the Python code into the Lambda function's code editor.
-2. In the **Code Source** section, upload the zipped version of your Python file if preferred.

 #### Configure Environment Variables (Optional):

 - `SOURCE_EMAIL`: The source email address.
 - `TEMPLATE_NAME`: The SES template name.

+#### Deploy the Code:

+1. Copy-paste the Python code into the Lambda function's code editor.
+2. Click on the **Deploy** button and wait for deployment notification.

 #### Test the Lambda Function: